By Matthew Ehret

 In the various portraits which Castiglione was commissioned to paint of the Qianlong Emperor for display in the various regions of China, the Emperor consciously projected himself differently to each constituency.
 The National Palace Museum of Taipei described the strategy thus:

-Considering all of the insanity and controversy raging about him, the Emperor promoted a Confucian policy of political harmony through the advancement of arts and culture.
-For this reason, Qianlong loved his friend Castiglione more than all other missionaries and advisors, assigning him as the official court painter during his entire reign with Castiglione being the only foreigner ever permitted into the personal bedchambers of the Emperor and his wife in order to paint their portraits.
+Emperor Qianlong promoted a Confucian policy of political harmony through the advancement of arts and culture.
+For this reason, Qianlong loved his friend Castiglione more than all other missionaries and advisors, assigning him as the official court painter during his entire reign, with Castiglione being the only foreigner ever permitted into the personal bedchambers of the Emperor and his wife in order to paint their portraits.
 He made Castiglione Administrator of Imperial Parks and commissioned him to design the decorations and western-styled pavilions inside the gardens of the Old Summer Palace in the Yuanmingyuan in 1747.
 The British made sure to destroy these works during the 2nd Opium war of 1860 and only relics remain today, although artistic reconstructions do exist which feature a glorious image of a classical fusion of eastern and western architecture [see figure 11].

 When Castiglione died on the 17th of July 1766 in Beijing, the Emperor personally wrote his obituary, erected a tomb stone and ensured that he was buried alongside the two greatest Jesuit missionaries who paved the way for a new paradigm of universal renaissance thinking, Matteo Ricci and Johann Adam Schall von Bell.

-Since the destructive consequences of the Opium Wars, followed by the closing up of China under Mao Tse Tung, the school of Xianfa has fallen idle and largely forgotten.
-However, now that President Xi Jinping is leading a new era of ecumenicism and cultural exchange under the New Silk Road, the spirit of Castiglione and other great renaissance visionaries can finally be revived and taken to a new level.
+Since the destructive consequences of the Opium Wars and the foreign imperial control over China, the school of Xianfa has fallen idle and largely forgotten.
+However, with President Xi Jinping leading a new era of ecumenicism and cultural exchange under the New Silk Road, the spirit of Castiglione and other great renaissance visionaries can finally be revived and taken to a new level.

 Let us close with the wise words of Helga Zepp-Larouche who recently summarized this potential in the following way: